Iterum Therapeutics plc (ITRM) – Don’t Be So Quick to Call it Dead

 The top institutional shareholder in the company is Canaan Partners X LLC with over 1.73 million shares valued at $1.71 million.
 The investor’s holdings represent 0.98% of the ITRM Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Frazier Management LLC with 1.54 million shares valued at $1.52 million to account for 0.87% of the shares outstanding.
 The other top investors are New Leaf Venture Partners, L.l.c. which holds 1.46 million shares representing 0.83% and valued at over $1.44 million, while Pivotal bioVenture Partners Investment Advisor, LLC holds 0.54% of the shares totaling 0.95 million with a market value of $0.93 million.

-Iterum Therapeutics plc (NASDAQ: ITRM) is 28.41% higher on its value in year-to-date trading and has touched a low of $0.45 and a high of $6.02 in the current 52-week trading range.
+Iterum Therapeutics plc (NASDAQ: ITRM) is 3.13% higher on its value in year-to-date trading and has touched a low of $0.45 and a high of $6.02 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ITRM stock was last observed hovering at around $1.25 in the last trading session, with the day’s gains setting it 0.02% off its average median price target of $2.25 for the next 12 months.
-It is also 49.2% off the consensus price target high of $2.50 offered by 3 analysts, but current levels are 36.5% higher than the price target low of $2.00 for the same period.
+The ITRM stock was last observed hovering at around $1.10 in the last trading session, with the day’s loss setting it -0.08% off its average median price target of $2.25 for the next 12 months.
+It is also 59.2% off the consensus price target high of $2.50 offered by 3 analysts, but current levels are 49.0% higher than the price target low of $2.00 for the same period.

 Iterum Therapeutics plc (ITRM) Analyst Forecasts